RLoris/ArrayHelperDoc/README.md

 ![Normalization](./assets/normalization.png)

-    Normalize the value of the array between min and max
+_Normalize the value of the array between min and max._

 | Node | Inputs | Outputs | Note |
 | ---- | ------ | ------- | ---- |